All Products

 Service-linked Role

-Step 3: Register the EMR cluster to DataWorks and initialize the resource group
+Step 3: Register the EMR cluster and initialize the resource group

 1. Go to the Register EMR Cluster page.

-Log on to the DataWorks console.
-In the top navigation bar, select the China (Shanghai) region.
-In the left-side navigation pane, choose More > Management Center.
-On the page that appears, select the desired workspace from the drop-down list and click Go to Management Center.
+1. In the DataWorks console, select China (Shanghai).
+In the left-side navigation pane, choose More > Management Center, select your workspace, and click Go to Management Center.

-2. In the left-side navigation pane of the SettingCenter page, click Cluster Management.
-On the Cluster Management page, click Register Cluster.
-In the Select Cluster Type dialog box, click E-MapReduce.
-The Register EMR Cluster page appears.
+2. In the left-side navigation pane of Management Center, click Cluster Management.
+On the Cluster Management page, click Register Cluster, then select E-MapReduce in the dialog box.

 3. Initialize the resource group.

-2. In the Initialize Resource Group dialog box, find the desired resource group and click Initialize.
+2. In the dialog box, find the resource group and click Initialize.

 Important

-You must make sure that the initialization of the resource group is successful.
-Otherwise, tasks that use the resource group may fail.
-If the initialization of the resource group fails, you can view the failure cause and perform a network connectivity diagnosis as prompted.
+Make sure initialization succeeds.
+Tasks using an uninitialized resource group will fail.
+If initialization fails, check the failure cause and run a network connectivity diagnosis as prompted.

-For more information about how to register an EMR cluster, see DataStudio (old version): Associate an EMR computing resource.
+For more details, see DataStudio (old version): Associate an EMR computing resource.

 Submit EMR jobs